-Mr Rainsy, the founder of the key opposition party, has issued a social media statement which says: ‘I will depart from Paris on Thursday, November 7.
+Mr Rainsy, the founder of the opposition party has issued a social media statement which says: ‘I will depart from Paris on Thursday, November 7.
 I will arrive in Bangkok on Friday, November 8 to be ready to enter Cambodia on Saturday, November 9.’

-Mr Rainsy also showed a picture of plane tickets and itinerary.
+Mr Rainsey also showed a picture of plane tickets and itinerary.

-Thai PM says Cambodia activists will not get in
+Thai Prime Minister says Cambodia activists will not be allowed into the kingdom

-This has drawn an immediate warning from the Thai Prime Minister Prayut Chan ocha who states unequivocally that the Cambodian opposition figures will not be allowed entry in Thailand.
+This drew an immediate warning from the Thai Prime Minister Prayut Chan ocha who stated unequivocally that the Cambodian opposition figures will not be allowed entry in Thailand.

 ‘According to our commitment to ASEAN, we will not interfere in each other’s internal affairs, and we will not allow an anti-government person to use Thailand for activism,’ General Prayut said ‘ I have ordered this, so he probably won’t get in.’